SoftUni-Internal/interactive-content/EN/03-Advanced-Function/06-Summary.md

 ## In the next lesson you will learn:

-- What object composition is
+- What is object composition?
 - Destructuring
 - Forms of object composition
-  - aggregation
+  - Aggregation
-  - concatenation
+  - Concatenation
-  - delegation
+  - Delegation

 [/slide]